dm3-org/dm3-spec/specification/message-transport-protocol.md

 ## Abstract

 _The **dm3** (for **D**ecentraliced **M**essageing for web**3**) protocol is a peer-2-peer messaging protocol with focus on seamless **end-2-end encryption** for messgages and connection meta data, **decentralization** and no single-points-of-failure, a **lean architecture** with minimum resource requirements, **interoperability** with other services, applications, and protocols, and preserving the **self-sovereignity** of the users.
-The **dm3** protocol uses **ENS** (Etherem Name Service) as general registry for neccessary contact information (like public keys, addresses of delivery services, ...), stored in ENS text records, in combination with a standardized API to build an open system of message delivery services allowing to send messages from ENS name to ENS name._
+The **dm3** protocol uses **ENS** (Etherem Name Service) as general registry for neccessary contact information (like public keys, addresses of delivery services, ...), stored in ENS text records, in combination with a standardized API to build an open ecosystem of message delivery services allowing to send messages from ENS name to ENS name._

 ## Motivation

 Messaging (such as instant massages, chats, email, etc.) has become an integral part of most people's lives.
 Mobile devices (such as smartphones, tablets, laptops, etc.) with instant access to the Internet make it possible to be in touch with family, friends, as well as work colleagues and customers at any time.

 While email services are still largely decentralized and interoperable, the lack of appropriate spam protection methods other than blocking and censoring has resulted in only a few large providers interacting with each other, not to mention the fact that even today a large portion of email communication is mostly unencrypted.

-Messaging services on the web2 have become closed silos, making cross-service or cross-app communication almost impossible.
-Although they mostly offer end-to-end encryption, some services may still have backdoors via the central service providers or are able to stop end-2-end encryption without the user's approval.
+Messaging services on the web2 (like WhatsApp, Signal, Telegram, ...) have become closed silos, making cross-service or cross-app communication almost impossible.
+Although they mostly offer end-to-end encryption, some services may still have backdoors via the central service providers or can stop end-2-end encryption without the user's approval.

-In the past months, a number of different approaches and tools have been presented in the web3.
+In the past months, several different approaches and tools have been presented in web3.
 Methods from the web3 such as key-based identification, encryption, and the availability of blockchain-based registries are being used.
 Many applications are built to meet user preferences, several protocols have been presented.
 Trade-offs are often necessary - such as centralized services, application related registries, or complex protocols.
 Interoperability across applications, services, and protocols is still limited, if possible at all.

 With **dm3**, a protocol is presented, which is characterized by a very lean base protocol (DM3MTP - the **dm3** message transfer protocol), which can serve as a bridge between different services and can enable integration and interoperability with other services and different applications.
 The aim of **dm3** is to suggest a common base standard for web3 messaging, on which further protocols and applications can be built to create a silo-free, secure, self-determined, decentralized messaging ecosystem - based on web3 technology.

+**This allows users not only to have full control over their data and messages, but also to choose the messaging app that best suits their needs and preferences, without the compromise of being limited to a particular ecosystem.**

+## Roadmap and current State

+Version:  1.0
+Author: Heiko Burkhardt, Steffen Kux

+This version of the protocol specification is intended as base for further discussions and alignment with other services, protocols, and applications.

+### Roadmap

+* **09/2022** - Specification version 1.0 published, reference implementation
+* **10/2022** - Discussion with other protocols/apps and revision
+* **11/2022** - Finalization and proposal (ENS-IP), update reference implementation

+* **12/2022** - Interoperability, integration in other apps, protocols

 ## Base Architecture

 The **dm3** protocol is designed as a lean peer-2-peer messaging protocol with consistent end-to-end encryption and sufficient decentralization through an open delivery service architecture.

 ``[PIC BASE ARCHITECTURE]``

 Required contact information such as public keys for encryption and signatures as well as information on used delivery services are managed as text records in ENS (Ethereum Name Service) - the **dm3 profile**.
 This provides a general registry that can be accessed across applications and protocols.
-This means that services using this standard do not have to rely on the technology and availability of one provider, nor does it result in the emergence of various incompatible silos in web3 as in web2.
+Thus, services using this standard do not have to rely on the technology and availability of one provider, nor does it result in the emergence of various incompatible silos in web3 as in web2.

 Due to its simple base architecture, **dm3** is intended as a base protocol to bring together a variety of messaging applications and protocols so that true interoperability can be realized.
-This allows users not only to have full control over their data and messages, but also to choose the messaging app that best suits their needs and preferences, without the compromise of being limited to a particular ecosystem.

 ``[PIC MULTI architecture]``